AhmedEsaam/Kenken-csp-solver/README.md

 # Kenken-csp-solver
-Exploring ho to solve Kenken games using CSP techniques.<br>
+Exploring how to solve Kenken games using CSP techniques.<br>

 ## How to run
 Run the kenken.py file by python: